w-disaster/pps-22-23-lab01b/src/e1/README.md

 ![](https://user-images.githubusercontent.com/23448811/222983821-6b32db03-87fc-4bb6-9760-2e67c2f3f588.png)

-it contains a square grid of buttons (5x5), in which a pawn indicated with "*" and a knight indicated with "K" are both randomly positioned at the start.
+it contains a chess-like square grid of buttons (5x5), in which a pawn indicated with "*" and a knight indicated with "K" are both randomly positioned at the start.